 print("The factorial of", n, "=", factorial(n))

 Here, we have used recursion to calculate the given number’s factorial.
-Like the previous example, we have checked the number for negative, zero, and positive.
+We checked the negative, zero, and positive numbers like the previous example.
 If the number is positive, we call the factorial() function.
-Inside the function, we keep calling the factorial function recursively until the number becomes 1.
+We keep calling the factorial function recursively inside the function until the number becomes 1.
 We multiply the return value of the factorial() method while we call it recursively, every time decreasing the value of the number by 1.

 Method 3: Calculate the Factorial Using NumPy: